 ".
 His "Fruits Friends' Fresh Talk

-He is visiting professor of Tokyo Zokei University
+He has been visiting professor of Tokyo Zokei University

 since 2004, China Academy of Art

 since 2021, Aichi University of the Arts since 2022 and a professor of Tokyo University of the Arts

 He is a member of the Academy of Motion Picture Arts and Sciences, a sub-chairman of the Japan Animation Association (JAA

 ) and a member of the board of directors of the Japanese branch of the International Animated Film Association (ASIFA

 He is a director for the Hiroshima Festival Media Arts Division from 2021.